Mafia Island: Geology

 Mafia Island, and the associated archipelago were formed by rifting and uplift of part of the continental shelf during the Pleistocene.

 Ecology

 The main ecosystems on the island are mangrove swamps, coastal forests, scrublands, and grasslands.

-Birds

 A 115,000 ha area, encompassing Chole Bay, the southern coastline of Mafia and its associated smaller islands, along with the intervening marine waters, has been designated an Important Bird Area (IBA) by BirdLife International because it supports populations of western reef egrets, Terek sandpipers and crab plovers.

-Mammals

 Mafia Island is home to fruitbats (flying foxes) of the genus Pteropus.